-The governance body have terms of reference and Taha Māori Kaitiaki - cultural navigator, along with a Māori cultural advisor ensure policy and procedure within the company and the governance body represents Te Tiriti partnership and equality.
-The cultural navigator consults with and reports on any barriers to the senior executive members and Board to ensure these can be addressed.
-Ryman have commenced consultation with resident and whānau input into reviewing care plans and assessment content to meet resident cultural values and needs.
+The organisation has employed a Taha Māori Kaitiaki - cultural navigator and a Māori cultural advisor ensure policy and procedure within the company and the governance body represents Te Tiriti partnership and equality.
+The cultural navigator consults with the senior executive members and Board and reports on any barriers to ensure these can be addressed.
+Ryman have commenced consultation with resident and whānau input into reviewing care plans and assessment content to meet residents' cultural values and needs.

 The Board, senior executive team, and regional managers approve the Ryman organisational business plan.
 From this the regional teams develop objectives, and the individual villages develop their own operational objectives.
 The Ryman business plan is based around Ryman characteristics including (but not limited to) excellence, team, and communication.
 These characteristics are built into the village objectives.
-Jean Sandel objectives for 2022 include (but are not limited to) clinical objectives related to: reduction in pressure injuries; reduction of skin tears and bruising; business objectives related to promoting staff wellbeing; staff retention; and organisational goals related to overall satisfaction of the service.
+Yvette Williams has site specific objectives for 2022 and include organisational goals related to overall satisfaction of the service.
+Policies and procedures and associated implementation systems provide a good level of assurance that the facility is meeting accepted good practice and adhering to relevant standards.
+A document control system is in place.
+Policies are regularly reviewed by Ryman Christchurch, and the leadership team is working towards updating policies to meet the 2021 Standard.

-The 2022 objectives were reviewed as planned in April and August with progression towards completion and ongoing work to be completed and documented at each review.
+The 2022 objectives were reviewed as planned in April and August, with progression towards completion and ongoing work to be completed and documented at each review.